|

 Build a strong foundation with the essentials every new public library worker should know.

-Available starting October 30, 2025
+On-Demand Materials: Available starting October 30, 2025

 Starting a job in a public library can feel overwhelming, especially if it’s your first time working in one.
 There’s a lot to take in, from new systems and service expectations to the organizational culture and unfamiliar jargon of library work.
 This self-paced online course offers a comprehensive introduction to public libraries to help new library employees feel more confident in their role.
 You’ll learn about the core values that shape public library service, the vital role libraries play in their communities, and the wide range of responsibilities held by library staff.
-The course also teaches introductory customer service skills, effective strategies for handling challenging patron interactions, and the basics of reference assistance.
+The course also teaches introductory customer service skills, effective strategies for handling challenging interactions with patrons, and the basics of reference assistance.
 Whether you're brand new or just need a clearer picture of how it all fits together, this course will help you feel more prepared and supported.

 click here to enroll